CONGRATULATIONS

 Seed packet planting instructions

 5x7 foot area to be seeded should be prepared by light cultivation and weed removal.
-Optimum planting season is November 15 through March 31, just prior to anticipated rain.
+Optimum planting season varies based on region.
+Warmer area ideal time is November 15 through March 31, just prior to anticipated rain.
+If you are in the mountains wait until after thaw and you can put some in spring and some in summer.
 Disperse seed evenly over soil surface.
 Rake the area lightly to incorporate seed into the top 1/4″- 1/2″ of soil.
 A top dressing of composted organic mulch (not manure) is recommended to help maintain even moisture during the germination period.

 Maintenance: Water just enough (between rains) to maintain soil moisture during